moderate moving violations

 A study by Car and Driver magazine found that reaction time is worse when texting and driving than drinking and driving.
 And study after study confirms that texting and driving makes it hard to stay within the lane.

-That's why, as of 2012, 39 states (and D.C.) have passed texting-and-driving bans.
+That's why, as of 2014, 43 states (and D.C.) have passed texting-and-driving bans.
 The most common penalty is a small to moderate fine.
-In New York, however, drivers can be penalized with 3 points and a fine of up to $150.
+In New York, however, first-time offenders can be penalized with 3 points and a fine of up to $150.

 There are several ways to pass improperly.
 For one, most states prohibit passing on the right except under certain circumstances (like if a road has 2 or more lanes).